jim-schwoebel/pauses/README.md

 pip3 install -r requirements.txt
 ```

-## use cases
+## Technique #1 - Thresholding

 The extract_pauselength.py script uses sys.argv[] convention to pass through variables in the terminal.
 For more information on this, check out this [StackOverflow post](https://stackoverflow.com/questions/4117530/sys-argv1-meaning-in-script).

+### Assumptions

+To simplify things a bit, I recorded a few files that I could use for reference (in ./data folder) - slow, moderate, moderate-fast, and fast speaking (reading the constitution of the US).

+I then used pydub to segment based on a threshold of 50 milleseconds segments and -32 dBFS (to allow for detection of fast speaking events) as a silence interval.
+This parameter likely needs to be tuned to the dataset and speaker power, etc. and is likely overfitted to my voice.
+Nonetheless, this gives a proof-of-concept implementation of how to segment speaking segments from non-speaking segments with a threshold.
+I then calculated pause length as total duration (seconds) over the counted number of segments (e.g. number of pauses) - to get a sec/pause.

 ### if you want to process all audio files in the ./data folder